mobizt/Firebase-ESP32/README.md

 //Build query using specified child node key "sensor" under "/test/data" query.orderBy("sensor");

-//Query any child that its value is begin with 2 (number), assumed that its data type is float or integer query.startAt(2);
+//Query any child that its value begins with 2 (number), assumed that its data type is float or integer query.startAt(2);

-//Query any child that its value is end with 8 (number), assumed that its data type is float or integer query.endAt(8);
+//Query any child that its value ends with 8 (number), assumed that its data type is float or integer query.endAt(8);

 //Limit the maximum query result to return only the last 5 nodes